AMESocker/freeCodeCamp/Learn/03 Front End Development/04 React/notes.md

 #    1-20
 ##   1-10
+### Intro
+React is a popular JavaScript library for building reusable, component-driven user interfaces for web pages or applications.

+React combines HTML with JavaScript functionality into its own markup language called JSX.
+React also makes it easy to manage the flow of data throughout the application.

+In this course, you'll learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.
 ### 1 Create a Simple JSX Element

 React is an Open Source view library created and maintained by Facebook.
 It's a great tool to render the User Interface (UI) of modern web applications.